duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 # Bootstrap

-Bootstrap grid is mobile first, so three `.col-md-4` will be stacked until desktop and large desktop, where it will be three equal width columns.
-You do not need to define all, `.col` will occupy rest of place.
+`div` is block element and by default it will be stacked.
+Bootstrap grid is mobile first, so three `.col-md-4` will be stacked until desktop, so on desktop, large and extra large desktop it will be like three equal width columns.
+You do not need to define all 12, `.col` will occupy rest of place.
+When you specify for sm, you do not need to specify for md or lg. `col-xs-12` is `width: 100%` which is default so no need to write that.
+Write only when you need columns.

 Bootstrap Media queries:

 * xs - phones (no need for media queary since this is default)
-* sm - tablets `@media (min-width: @screen-sm-min) { // 576px (Bv3 768px) and up`
+* sm - tablets `@media (min-width: map-get($grid-breakpoints, 'sm') { // 576px (Bv3 768px) and up`
 * md - desktops `@media (min-width: @screen-md-min) { // 768px (Bv3 992px)`
 * lg - larger desktops `@media (min-width: @screen-lg-min) { // 992px (Bv3 1200px)`
 * xl - extra lage `@media (min-width: @screen-xl-min) { // 1200pxa`

-So when you specify for sm, you do not need to specify for md or lg.

 With bootstrap 4 you can use mixins for media queries:
 ~~~
 @include media-breakpoint-up(sm) {
   .some-class {
     display: block;
-  }
-}

 // or other direction (given and smaller)
 @include media-breakpoint-down(sm) {}